Meet The Team

 Born in India and raised in Kenya, Dhwani completed her undergraduate studies at Danylo Halytsky Lviv National Medical University in Ukraine where she successfully received her medical degree (MD) in 2019.
 I

-As a current MS.c student in the Brown lab, she is investigating the role of sex hormones on the mobility of microglia using in vivo two-photon microscopy.
+As a current Ph.D student in the Brown lab, she is investigating the role of sex hormones on the mobility of microglia using in vivo two-photon microscopy.

 To destress she likes to paint, take long walks, and watch various shows.
 She is known as the BTS army in the lab.